 Community programme Key points at a glance

 In 2019, Swiss Post disclosed the source code of an earlier version of its e-voting system with complete verifiability.
 Since then, we have continued to develop the system, while improving the documentation and auditability.
 The feedback from those who took part provided us with a key basis for designing the ongoing programme, in particular with regard to the options for cooperating with interested parties.
-We have updated and improved the procedure: the system is being disclosed step by step and transparently.
+The system is being disclosed continually and transparently.
 Dialogue with experts is a core component of the e-voting community programme.
 Even after the initial authorization has been granted, Swiss Post will continue to develop the system, drawing on the expertise of specialists from around the world.

 Over the course of 2021, Swiss Post published all the relevant components and documents of its future e-voting system.
 These will be permanently available for public review.
 The items are listed and described below.
 They can be viewed on GitLabTarget not accessible without prior registration.